d12frosted/elpa-mirror/stable-melpa/fill-column-indicator-readme.txt

+NB: The functionality provided by this package has now been implemented natively in Emacs as `display-fill-column-indicator-mode`, available as of version 27.0.90.
+Unless you are forced to use an older Emacs, you should use the native implementation instead of `fci-mode`.
+It's unaffected by most of the compatibility issues that this add-on has.
+This package is no longer actively maintained.

 Many modern editors and IDEs can graphically indicate the location of the fill column by drawing a thin line (in design parlance, a `rule') down the length of the editing window.
 Fill-column-indicator implements this